nicoboyce/ds/_posts/2024-12-5-raise-your-game-in-25.md

 ---
 layout: post
 title: "Raise your game in '25: four ways to win next year"
-meta: What will success look like?
-These are the indicators!
+meta: "What will success look like?
+These are the indicators!"
 ---

 Here we are, on the verge of '25 (I think we can drop the "twenty" now?) and it's a good moment to look forward and consider how we can best be prepared to deliver great solutions for clients as the business operations landscape changes under our feet.